hss-dev/CRIS-Connect/README.md

 ----------
 CRIS Reporting to PACS: When these events happens in CRIS Reporting it will send the following commands:

-    Report opened                       - "EVENT" command will be sent with accession, examCode, nhs and chi fields if available Report saved (verified or finished) - "COMMIT" and "RELEASE" commands will be sent with accession Log in                              - "LOGIN" command with no other fields.
+    Report opened                       - "EVENT" command will be sent with accession, domain examCode, nhs and chi fields if available Report saved (verified or finished) - "COMMIT" and "RELEASE" commands will be sent with accession and domain
-    Log out                             - "LOGOUT" command with no other fields.
+    Log in                              - "LOGIN" command with domain Log out                             - "LOGOUT" command with domain.
-    Report skipped, canceled or exits   - "RELEASE" commands will be sent with accession.
+    Report skipped, canceled or exits   - "RELEASE" commands will be sent with accession and domain.
-    A single exam's report is selected  - "EVENT" command will be sent with accession, examCode, nhs and chi fields if available A historic report is opened         - "READONLY" command will be sent with accession, examCode, nhs and chi fields if available
+    A single exam's report is selected  - "EVENT" command will be sent with accession, domain, examCode, nhs and chi fields if available A historic report is opened         - "READONLY" command will be sent with accession, domain,
+                                           examCode, nhs and chi fields if available

 PACS to CRIS Reporting: When following commands are received CRIS Reporting recact in these ways: